tauri-apps/tauri/.changes/cli-apple-dev-team.md

 'tauri-cli': 'patch:bug'
 ---

-Fix `tauri info` failing for all iOS apps
+Fix `tauri info` failing when there is no available iOS code signing certificate.